 SAMK’s new Research Center for Human Functioning focuses on the well-being of employees in Satakunta

-Henna Kyhä is the Research Manager of the new research center.
+Henna Kyhä is the Head of Research of the new research center.

 The Research Center for Human Functioning is addressing two key challenges for the vitality of Satakunta: the shrinking labor force and the declining functioning of the population.
 According to the Finnish Institute for Health and Welfare and The Social Insurance Institution, mental health problems, poor nutrition, lack of physical activity, smoking and substance abuse, along with cardiovascular diseases, are the main factors that weaken one’s ability to work and function.